 Our Words Matter

 When interacting with others, it is important to remember the basics: treat people how you want to be treated.
 Do your best to be kind and mindful, and communicate without prejudice.
-By adopting vocabulary that empowers everyone, irrespective of race, gender, sex, age, health, or disability status, we can open new avenues for building meaningful connections and fostering inclusive spaces.
+By adopting vocabulary that empowers everyone, irrespective of race, gender, sex, age, health, or ability status, we can open new avenues for building meaningful connections and fostering inclusive spaces.

 Inclusive language is ever-changing

 Language is fluid, constantly evolving in response to social and cultural changes, and inclusive language is built on continuous education, open conversation, and connecting with others.